Enjoy your day without the risk of amusement park accident with these tips!

 - Stay close to the safety bar as you can and never leave so much space in between.

-- Make sure the lap bar, safety restraints, and seat belts are locked and fit snuggly.
+- Make sure the lap bar, safety restraints, and seatbelts are locked and fit snugly.
 If otherwise let the operator know by shouting if the ride starts to move.
 If there is no lap bar just keep your hands on your lap.